JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 [Jstor](https://jstor.org) is an online databse with access to more than 12 million journal articles, books and sources in 75 disciplines.
 [About](https://about.jstor.org/)

-It is possible to limit the search by adding a field name to the search, as field:"text".
-The supported fields area:
+It is possible to limit the search by adding a field name to the search, such as `field:"text"`.
+The supported fields are:

 * ti: The title of the article
 * au: a author of the article